tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Terms of Service.md

 To cancel the Services, you must clearly inform us, preferably:

-- by contracting customer service at [email address],      giving us your name, address, and order reference; or
+- by contacting customer service at [email address],      giving us your name, address, and order reference; or
 - by completing and submitting our cancellation form      available on the Site[/Application] at [*hyperlink to form*].

 Nothing in this section affects your legal rights.